joshsjf/Capstone/README.md

-# Capstone
+# Capstone 2018

+# TECH PALMY PROJECT

+# Group A

-# This is the collaborative repository for our groups capstone project.
+# This is the collaborative repository for our groups capstone project

+# Team:

 # Glen Ward		    ID: 13051097
 # Judah McNicholl	ID: 16058955